Who Can File a Wrongful Death Lawsuit?

 Parents of a child who died at the hands of someone else can also file a wrongful death lawsuit.
 The death may have been in a car accident, workplace incident, or due to medical malpractice.
 The wrongful death settlement can cover emotional distress, loss of enjoyment, and other effects that this tragedy caused.
 Along with parents, other family members including siblings and grandparents can file a lawsuit.

-If you fall into any of these categories, talk to a lawyer, like a wrongful death lawyer from Wiseman Bray PLLC, today.
+If you fall into any of these categories, talk to a lawyer, like a wrongful death lawyer from Patterson Bray, today.
 Your attorney can listen to your case and let you know whether you should pursue a wrongful death lawsuit.